uclahs-cds/package-PipeVal/README.md

   -t, --test-integrity  Whether to perform a full integrity test on compressed files
 ```

-The tool will attempt to automatically detect the file type based on extension and perform the approriate validations.
+The tool will attempt to automatically detect the file type based on extension and perform the appropriate validations.
 The tool will also perform an existence check along with a checksum check if an MD5 or SHA512 checksum exists regardless of file type.

 #### Supported Types